Science of Survival: Publication history

+The book was published in August 1951 and dedicated to his daughter Alexis Valerie Hubbard (whom he later disowned).
+It was dictated on SoundScriber discs in Havana, Cuba, where Hubbard took refuge when his marriage to his second wife Sara Northrup Hubbard broke down.
+The book Bare-faced Messiah recounts how Hubbard was unable to write and depressed over a custody dispute over Alexis, accusing his wife of "hypnotising him in his sleep and commanding him not to write".

+By the time Science of Survival was published, the public popularity of Dianetics had faded and only one Dianetics Foundation was still in existence—the Wichita foundation funded by millionaire Dianeticist Don Purcell.
+The foundation published the book with the first edition of only 1,250 copies, after which Hubbard blamed Purcell for poor sales of the book.
+The Church of Scientology has continued to publish the book as a standard reference work of Scientology.

+Contents

 Theta

 Although Hubbard had not yet established Scientology, which was overtly presented as a religious practice, and continued to maintain that Dianetics was a scientific subject with techniques aimed towards therapeutic results, the information on "theta" in the book clearly begins to move the subject into a religious direction.
 Hubbard describes theta as a sort of "life energy", and contrasts it with "MEST" – "matter, energy, space and time", the components of the physical universe.
 He discusses the concept of "entheta", or enturbulated theta, and "enMEST", or enturbulated MEST, as being confused or dysfunctional states of being, and describes how at low levels of the tone scale theta and MEST become overwhelmed by entheta and enMEST before ultimately death occurs and only enMEST remains, whilst as the tone scale is ascended theta and MEST act more and more in accord with each other until MEST is entirely overcome and pure theta is attained.
 This concept of a spiritual life energy entering and purifying the physical universe recalls the ideas of Gnostic religions.